 Similarly, those with very fine, thin, or dry hair are unlikely to need to clear excess oil as quickly as those with thicker hair, and so would benefit from leaving longer periods between washes.
 This means that each person should work out their balance according to their hair type and hair texture.

 Frequent washing with poor-quality shampoos can cause brittle strands which easily snap, reducing the thickness and shine of your hair.
 While this is different from true hair loss, where hair follicles stop producing new hair entirely, it is still undesirable.
+Learn more about the link between shampoos and hair loss.

 It is normal and expected to see some hair loss with each shower, but these hairs have already naturally been shed from the hair follicle.
 These hairs dislodge from the follicle at the end of their natural hair growth cycle and accumulate until the cleansing action of washing your hair helps release them from the main bulk of your hair.